 Over a ten-month period, SiteGround’s uptime was an impressive 99.98% – which equals around 8.5 minutes of downtime per month.
 But wait – WP Engine’s average over the same period was 99.99% uptime, or 3.4 minutes of downtime per month.
 Hardly enough to even think about.

 And the winner is: WP Engine.
 In terms of speed and reliability, WP Engine takes the lead, leaving the usually impressive SiteGround trailing behind.
-You can read more about what our experts think of WP Engine in our in-depth review.
+You can read more about what our experts think in our in-depth WP Engine review.

 Since we’re looking at WordPress hosting, the features are a little different compared to shared hosting.
 At first glance, WP Engine’s storage allocation seems quite small – offering a maximum of 20 GB, compared to SiteGround’s maximum of 30 GB.
 However, WP Engine has introduced LargeFS into its plans.
 While the name may be ambiguous, its features are hugely beneficial.